TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Dataset.getGraph(name: string)

 Each dataset with data consists out of one or more named graphs.
-All graphs together is thus the collection of triples of the dataset.
+All graphs together are thus the collection of triples of the dataset.
 Often the graph is used to denote a part of the dataset.
 For example the data model of the dataset or the metadata of the dataset.
-If instead of searching over the complete dataset where you want to scope it to a certain graph you can use the `getGraph()` function to specify the graph.
+Instead of searching over the complete dataset where you want to scope it to a certain graph you can use the `getGraph()` function to specify the graph.

 `Dataset.getGraph(name: string)` returns the graph with the given `name` that belongs to this dataset.
 The `name` is the string representation of the graph IRI.